EmaIvanovic/presentation/workshop.md

 #Project setup

 Before we start using git we should create our working (project) direcory.
-Create `enter_git_workshop` directory
+Create `enter_git_workshop` directory.

 #Git initialization